-Water is a MUST HAVE road trip item.
+Water bottles are MUST HAVES for a road trip in our family.
 We love these water bottles.

 They keep your cold drinks cold and stay sealed without any leaks!
 Oh, and they wash easily....unlike so many other water bottles we've used before.
 As the old water bottles break or get lost, we replace them with Takyas.

-Keep a simple first aid kit in your vehicle, you never know when you might need one.
+Another one of those things to pack on a road trip is a simple first aid kit.
+Keep it in your vehicle, you never know when you might need one.

 We keep one buried in the back of our minivan at all times and use it every few months.
 Now, we do keep a large first aid kit in our motorhome that we use more frequently.

 Some people swear by having an old fashion atlas or map in the vehicle with them.
 If that's you, then be sure to great one before you leave.

 When we first started taking frequent family road trips, we would bring a map.
 Now, we're good with using GPS.
 However, as I'm typing this I'm remembering that just last week our friend's who have been RVing full-time for 5 years pulled out their trucker's atlas to look at their upcoming route.
 So, if that's you, grab one.

 This cell phone holder (or car phone mount) is exactly what we use every day in our minivan.

 I love how it stays put and lets me be handsfree on road trip days.
 It's pretty inexpensive and so far it's lasted for over 1 year in our hot van.